Canada Accessibility Plan & Feedback Process

 General Commitment

-Delta will make every effort to accommodate a person with a disability and will not refuse to transport a person solely based on the person’s disability, except as permitted or required by law.
+Delta will make every reasonable effort to accommodate individuals with disabilities and will not refuse transportation to any individual solely on the basis of disability, except as permitted or required by applicable law or on the basis of safety.
 Delta complies with all applicable disability regulations, whether contained in this plan or not.
 While our Corporate policy must comply with regulatory requirements, it may set a higher standard.
 Where the policy exceeds the regulation, the higher standard is followed.
 Safety is our number one priority.
 Delta does not impose restrictions on customers with a disability except those necessary to ensure safe carriage of all customers.

 Accessibility Commitment

 In October 2022, Delta’s CEO joined other airline executives (Airlines for America Member Carriers) across the industry to create a Passenger Accessibility Commitment to make air travel more accessible to customers with disabilities.
 While we have long engaged in a variety of initiatives to increase air travel accessibility, our work in this important space is always evolving.
-The industry-wide accessibility commitment complements the U.S. Department of Transportation’s Passengers with Disabilities Bill of Rights and is backed up by important actions Delta has taken throughout the years.
+The industry-wide accessibility commitment remains and complements the U.S. Department of Transportation’s Passengers with Disabilities Bill of Rights.
+Delta’s commitment to the U.S. DOT Bill of Rights is demonstrated by important actions Delta has taken throughout the years.
 Below are these Passenger Accessibility Commitments:

 • Establishing a passenger accessibility advisory group within our airline to work directly with the disability community to improve our policies and operations,